VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 !!! note
     The outputs are stored in the MTG nodes.
 The node is also accessible from the simulation output as the `node` field.

-And finally, we can visualize the outputs in 3D using PlantGeom's `viz` function:
+And finally, we can visualize the outputs in 3D using PlantGeom's `plantviz` function:

 ```@example usepkg
-f, ax, p = viz(mtg, color = :Tₗ, index = 2)
+f, ax, p = plantviz(mtg, color = :Tₗ, index = 2)
 colorbar(f[1, 2], p)
 f
 ```